salesforce/lwc-rfcs/text/0000-module-resolution.md

         modules that match the structure:
         [namespace]/[componentName]/[componentName.{html|css|js|ts}]

-        3.2.3 If is a NpmModuleRecord, validate that the package is installed and GoTo 1. recursively merging all the ModuleRecordEntries.
+        3.2.3 If is a NpmModuleRecord, validate that the npm package is installed and can be resolved (by using Node `node_modules` algo) and `GoTo 1` recursively merging all the ModuleRecordEntries.

     3.3 Return all the ModuleRecordEntries collected.
 ```